moaberglund/moaberglund/README.md

 ## Hi there 👋 Welcome to my Github

-I'm Moa and I'm currently studying web development at Miduniverity in Sweden.
+I'm Moa and I'm currently studying web development at Miduniversity in Sweden.

-Here I'm testing out the **README** feature on Github and learning *differnet functions.*
-* like how to make a list
-* and how to style a README file

-### Will update this soon, hang around
+### Many exiting news to come, hang around

 You can contact me on
 📫 mobe2305@student.miun.se